aramis-lab/clinica/docs/Converters/AIBL2BIDS.md

 ## Dependencies

 If you only installed the core of Clinica, this pipeline needs the installation of the **dcm2nii** and **dcm2niix** DICOM to NIfTI converters, and of **FreeSurfer**.
-You can find how to install these software packages on the [installation](../#installing-clinica-from-source) page.
+You can find how to install these software packages on the [installation](../../#installing-clinica-from-source) page.

 ### Downloading AIBL
 To download the AIBL dataset you first need to register to the [LONI Image & Data Archive (IDA)](https://ida.loni.usc.edu/login.jsp), a secure research data repository, and then request access to the AIBL dataset through the submission of an [online application form](https://ida.loni.usc.edu/collaboration/access/appApply.jsp?project=AIBL).
-If you already have an access for ADNI, you can download AIBL with the same account.

 In order to use the converter, you will need to download both the images and the clinical data.
 To do so, from the [main page](https://ida.loni.usc.edu/login.jsp?returnPage=UserManagement.jsp&project=) click on `PROJECTS` and `AIBL`.
 To download the imaging data, click on `Download` and choose `Image collections`.
-In the 'Advanced search' tab, pick the images you wish to download, for example tick `MRI` to download all the MR images, and then click on `SEARCH`.
+In the `Advanced search` tab, pick the images you wish to download, for example tick `MRI` to download all the MR images, and then click on `SEARCH`.
 In the `Advanced search results` tab, click `Select All` and `Add To Collection`.
 Finally, in the `Data Collection` tab, select the collection you just created, tick `All` and click on `Advanced download`.
 We advise you to group files as 10 zip files.
 To download the clinical data, from the [main page of the AIBL project](https://ida.loni.usc.edu/home/projectPage.jsp?project=AIBL), click on `Download Clinical Data` and on the next page click on `DOWNLOAD`.

 !!! note
     You do not have to modify the original folder name or rename the clinical data files before using the converter.